 Tertel earned a Bachelor of Arts in Political Science and a minor in Economics from Wright State University in Dayton, Ohio.
 She also holds a Master of Business Administration degree from Northern Kentucky University with an emphasis on strategic marketing.
 Tertel holds Senior Professional Human Resources (SPHR) and SHRM-SCP certifications.

 Thresher brings decades of executive business development, strategy and operations leadership.
-He has worked in high-level executive and sales roles across multiple healthcare sectors, including vice president of strategic growth and development for a major rehabilitation provider.
+He has worked in high-level executive and sales roles across multiple healthcare sectors.
+Prior to this role, he served as senior vice president of strategy and development for Medical City Healthcare.

 Thresher is a proud graduate of the U.S. Military Academy in West Point where he graduated with a Bachelor of Science in Engineering Management.
-A distinguished honor graduate of the U.S. Army Flight School, he served as a senior army aviator, instructor pilot and instrument flight examiner.
+A distinguished honor graduate of the U.S. Army Flight School, he served as a Senior Army Aviator and Instructor Pilot.
 He earned several military awards and service medals, including a Bronze Star.
-He continues to serve with the Texas Army National Guard.

 Mark E. Whitley